 Swanky Socks started out as a need for stylish and comfortable socks.
 It now retails in four continents, working with over 200 retailers.
 Launching this year, Swanky Socks began it's give back program with the idea to donate socks and clothing to children, families and communities around the world.
 1.5 billion of the world's population are infected by soil transmitted helminth, which penetrates the skin through bare feet.
 By offering quality socks and footwear to these communities, Swanky Socks are hoping that it will lead to a successful, happy and healthy future.

-For more information on The Venture, click here
+For more information on social entreopreneurs from The Venture, click here